zhoubowen769454908/bowenlib/README.md

 # bowenlib
-# please read README.txt in the files,you will know how to use the programme.
+# please read readme.txt in the files,you will know how to use the programme.